calebOkoh/stationBalance/README.md

 3. **Tier-2 occupancy is unvalidated.** The level is a lower bound and the gap thresholds are stated priors.
 This is fine for the deliverable — attribution rests on Tier-1 — but any use of `pct_full` or `is_empty` as a measurement rather than an estimate is unsupported.
 4. **Two factors, not three.** The closure arm is cut (§1).
 If the attribution result is weaker than hoped, the absent third factor is a real candidate explanation and should be named as one.

+   **Resolved in the run of 2026-09-18.** The result is weak but not null: weather is 5.4% of attributed effect against temporal's 24.4% (§5).
+The first measurement put weather at 0.4%, which would have invited exactly the reading this item warns about — and it was an artifact of the L1 objective on a 65%-zero target, not a property of weather.
+The absent closure arm remains a candidate explanation for weather's modest share; a cut arm and a suppressed measurement are different problems, and only the second one turned out to be present.

+5. **The deliverable's metrics and its attribution come from different models.** L1 for prediction, L2 for attribution (§5).
+This is justified and stated, but it is a seam: anyone reading `metrics.json` from `models/current/` and `attribution.json` from `station-balance/2` is reading two models. `40_publish_model.sh --attribution-only` is what stops the instruments reaching `models/current/`, and the registry descriptions say do-not-serve.

 ---

 ## 8. Repository Layout